wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-topologies.md

 It is not supported to have more than one Azure AD Connect Sync server connected to a single Azure AD directory (with the exception of a [staging server](#staging-server)).

-### Multiple forests – separate topologies
+### Multiple forests - separate topologies
-“Users are represented only once across all directories”
+"Users are represented only once across all directories"

 ![MultiForestUsersOnce](./media/active-directory-aadconnect-topologies/MultiForestUsersOnce.png)